Psychiatrists in 01301

 My first priority throughout my many years of practice of psychotherapy and psychoanalysis has been to create the environment of trust and safety that any therapeutic relationship must have to be successful.
 I believe that the changes psychotherapy can bring about occur through an increased capacity for self-understanding and the ability to make sense of one's own experience.
 I am pragmatic and believe that a variety of psychodynamic approaches may be used depending on the problem at hand.

-Immediate openings!
+I am accepting new patients!
 I am a dual certified psychiatric nurse practitioner and family nurse practitioner accepting new patients in-person in Amherst, as well as virtually.
+I am also licensed in Vermont and I'm able to see Vermont residents virtually.
 I will approach your mental health concerns with both my psychiatric and medical knowledge and I will assist you in optimizing your emotional and physical health.
-I offer treatment for adults and adolescents with symptoms of anxiety, depression, OCD, ADHD, bipolar, schizophrenia, substance use, insomnia, anger, and more.
+I offer treatment for adults and adolescents with symptoms of anxiety, depression, OCD, bipolar, schizophrenia, substance use, insomnia, anger, and more.
 I am excited to build therapeutic relationships with my patients.

-Immediate openings!
+I am accepting new patients!
 I am a dual certified psychiatric nurse practitioner and family nurse practitioner accepting new patients in-person in Amherst, as well as virtually.
+I am also licensed in Vermont and I'm able to see Vermont residents virtually.
 I will approach your mental health concerns with both my psychiatric and medical knowledge and I will assist you in optimizing your emotional and physical health.
-I offer treatment for adults and adolescents with symptoms of anxiety, depression, OCD, ADHD, bipolar, schizophrenia, substance use, insomnia, anger, and more.
+I offer treatment for adults and adolescents with symptoms of anxiety, depression, OCD, bipolar, schizophrenia, substance use, insomnia, anger, and more.
 I am excited to build therapeutic relationships with my patients.

 See more therapy options for 01301